-Effects of Stress on the Nervous System and Resources to Promote Calm
+Effects of Stress on the Nervous System

 As we finally emerge from the pandemic with the lifting of lockdown restrictions and the gradual resumption of everyday life, many of us carry mixed feelings on the matter.
 On the one hand, we greatly anticipate being able to gather again in the physical presence of our family, friends, and colleagues.
 On the other hand, many of us are also apprehensive about resuming social contact after having been isolated for more than 18 months, and fear contracting Covid or spreading it to our loved ones.
 Having borne witness to the tragedies wreaked by Covid, of lives lost, and the millions who continue to suffer the devastating consequences of Long-Covid months after first contracting the virus, there are many who now fear human contact, perceiving them as hosts of this invisible threat.